Pranav-itsmee/ai-mom-system/MAC_MINI_DEPLOY.md

-# AI MOM System — Mac Mini Server Deployment Guide
+# AI MOM System — Deployment Guide

-> Full step-by-step guide to migrate and run the AI MOM System on a Mac Mini server.
+> Full step-by-step guide to deploy the AI MOM System on a Mac Mini server (or any Linux/Mac machine).
 > Two paths: **Docker** (easier, recommended) and **Manual** (more control).

 ---